JMaggie/CX4640-Final-Project/README.md

 ## Time Stepping Methods

-What are time stepping methods

-Time-stepping methods, also known as time integration methods, are numerical techniques used in computational mathematics and physics to solve differential equations over a sequence of discrete time steps.
-These methods are particularly relevant in simulating dynamic systems, where the behavior evolves over time.
+Time-stepping methods, also known as time integration methods or time-marching methods, are numerical techniques used to solve ordinary differential equations (ODEs) or partial differential equations (PDEs) that model dynamic systems evolving over time.
+These methods discretize the time domain into a sequence of time steps, updating the solution at each time step based on the information from the previous steps.

+## Explicit vs Implicit
+Explicity and Implicit methods are the most common

 ## Euler's Method
-The most simple Runge-Kutta method.
-Family of implicit and explicit method [1].
-The forward Euler's method is explicit and the backwards Euler's method is implicit [2,3].
+Euler's method, which is a Runge-Kutta Method is the most common explicit method of evaluating ODEs [1].
+Euler's method is first order [1].
+A method is considered a "first-order method" if its rate of convergence or accuracy is proportional to the size of the discretization parameter raised to the first power.
+The order of a method is an indicator of how quickly the numerically computed solution approaches the true solution as the step size decreases.
+Euler's method is an s-step method, which is convergent [3].
+In a convergent method, the numerically computed solution approaches the true solution as the step size approaches 0 [1].
+A convergent method is consistent and stable [3].

-This is a simple and straightforward method where the derivative at the current time step is used to estimate the value at the next time step.
+Euler's method is a simple and straightforward method where the derivative at the current time step is used to estimate the value at the next time step.

-Euler's method is an s-step method, which is convergent.
+\[y_{n+1} = y_{n} + h f(t_n,y_n)\], where
+ \(y_n\) is the numerical approximation of \(y(t_n)\) at time \(t_n\), \(h\) is the time step size, and \(f(t_n, y_n)\) is the slope of the solution at time \(t_n\).

+The method can be summarized in the following steps:

+1. **Initialization:**
+   - Start with the initial condition: \(y_0\) at \(t_0\).

+2. **Iteration:**
+   - At each time step \(t_n\), use the update formula:
+     \[ y_{n+1} = y_n + h \cdot f(t_n, y_n) \]
+   - Move to the next time step: \(t_{n+1} = t_n + h\).

+3. **Repeat:**
+   - Repeat the iteration until the desired endpoint or time is reached.

+Euler's method is straightforward to implement and provides a basic understanding of numerical methods for solving ODEs.
+However, it has limitations, especially for stiff ODEs or problems with rapidly changing solutions, where smaller step sizes may be required to maintain accuracy.
+More advanced methods, such as Runge-Kutta methods, are often used when higher accuracy is needed.

+The Euler method is a first-order method, which means that the local error (error per step) is proportional to the square of the step size, and the global error (error at a given time) is proportional to the step size.
+The Euler method often serves as the basis to construct more complex methods, e.g., predictor–corrector method.

 A psuedocode is given

 ...
 $$